peblio/app/developer_docs/README.md

 2. In another terminal session, `cd server && npm start`
 3. Navigate to [http://localhost:8080](http://localhost:8080) in your browser.

+## Local Server Debug

+1. Install Visual Studio Code and open project
+2. The launch.json and tasks.json shall create a Debug Launch Confirguration "Server Debug"
+3. Install a breakpoint and start the Debug

 ## Tests

 This project uses [TestCafe](https://devexpress.github.io/testcafe/documentation/test-api/) to run end-to-end tests against the frontend and backend.